a362654886/mutil-channel/README.md

 ![image](https://user-images.githubusercontent.com/41553112/199978243-33a806b8-a7f4-4c94-8ddd-58dadbdac2bf.png)

+npm install.

+then

-npm run srat/yarn start: run it on local and connect local backend
+npm run start/yarn start: run it on local and connect local backend

 npm run srart:prod/yarn start:prod: run it on local and connect prod backend